The Rocks arts & culture

 The Rocks was one of Sydney's first suburbs and the area reflects its fascinating cultural history.
 Aboriginal heritage and architecture from colonial British convict settlement sit alongside modern museums and contemporary city life.
 In addition, nearby Walsh Bay offers some of Australia’s best dance, theatre and visual arts.

-One of the best ways to explore The Rocks is on a walking tour.
-Step back in time with The Rocks Walking Tours or wait outside historic Cadman's Cottage every evening at 6pm for the I'm Free Tour.
-You'll explore the laneways, pubs and heritage buildings and learn stories of the colourful past.
+This historic area is best appreciated on foot.
+Step back in time and join a walking tour such as The Rocks Walking Tours or wait outside colonial-era Cadman's Cottage every evening at 6pm for a guided and free (you pay what you think it’s worth) excursion with I'm Free Tour.
+You'll explore The Rocks' laneways, pubs and heritage buildings and learn stories of its colourful past.

-If you're exploring the cobblestone lanes and winding sandstone staircases on the weekend, head to The Rocks Markets, which has more than 200 stalls offering original artworks, hand-painted ceramics, crafts and prints as well as mementos and souvenirs.
+If you're exploring the cobblestone lanes and winding sandstone staircases on the weekend, head to The Rocks Markets, which has more than 200 stalls offering original artworks, hand-painted ceramics, crafts and prints.

 Join Dunghutti-Jerrinjah elder Margret Campbell on The Rocks Aboriginal Dreaming Tour.
 The 90-minute walking tour explains the Aboriginal heritage of the area and the spiritual connection to the waterways and foreshores.

 The Sydney Theatre Company and Roslyn Packer Theatre in nearby Walsh Bay program a range of local and international works.
 You can regularly see local stars such as Cate Blanchett, Hugo Weaving and Rose Byrne treading the boards.